obellet/RainmeterHoneycombResize/README.md

 # RainmeterHoneycombResize
 A simple code to change the size of the honeycomb skin icons.
+Allows me to change the size of all the icons at once automatically.